 Please let me stress: transgender students are not a threat to anyone.
-That is why SB6 is a misguided non-solution looking for a problem.
-And, if enacted, it would open our great state to expensive litigation that the state will surely lose.
+That is why HB 2899 is a misguided non-solution looking for a problem.
+And, if enacted, it would surely lead to even more confusion, discrimination, and costly litigation - all with only detrimental effects for our great state.

-I am confident in predicting that Texas would not be able to defend SB 6 in court because numerous courts already have spoken to these issues, and their condemnation of this kind of illadvised discrimination is piling up.
-For more than fifteen years, our federal courts have been recognizing that discrimination against transgender individuals is unlawful sex discrimination.2 This includes our federal courts here in Texas, for example in a case Lambda Legal won on behalf of a transgender woman nearly a decade ago.3

-More recently, a series of federal court cases have challenged the same discrimination against transgender students that SB6 would impose here in Texas.
-And the decisions confirm that SB6 would cause a significant waste of taxpayer dollars trying to defend a policy that is indefensible.4
+I am confident in predicting that HB 2899 would increase confusion, discrimination and costly litigation because numerous courts already have spoken to these issues, and their condemnation of this kind of gender discrimination is piling up.
+For more than fifteen years, our federal courts have been recognizing that discrimination against transgender individuals is unlawful sex discrimination.3 This includes our federal courts here in Texas, for example in a case Lambda Legal won on behalf of a transgender woman nearly a decade ago.4 More recently, a series of federal court cases have challenged discrimination against transgender students and the decisions confirm that HB 2899 would cause a significant waste of taxpayer dollars trying to defend mistreatment of students that is indefensible.5

-The most recent of these court decisions came just last week in Lambda Legal's case against the Pine-Richland School District in Western Pennsylvania.5 In that case, federal district Judge Mark Hornak ruled in favor of our clients, three transgender students at Pine-Richland High School.
+The most recent of these court decisions came less than two months ago in Lambda Legal's case against the Pine-Richland School District in Western Pennsylvania.6 In that case, federal district Judge Mark Hornak ruled in favor of our clients, three transgender students at Pine-Richland High School.
 Judge Hornak ordered the school district to allow these students to use the restrooms that match who they are and to stop enforcing the discriminatory policy the District adopted last fall.

 Judge Hornak's order explains that the school district violated the U.S. Constitution by ordering the students either to use the wrong restrooms or to use single-user facilities, separate from other students.
-Judge Hornak ruled that we are likely to win on our claim that the District's exclusion
+Judge Hornak ruled that we are likely to win on our claim that the District's exclusion of our clients from "common school restrooms does not afford them equal protection of the law as guaranteed to them by the Fourteenth Amendment."